-I have talked about the shelter earlier so let us talk about the equipment need for your Shawarma business.
+I have talked about the shelter earlier so let us talk about the equipment needed for your Shawarma business.
 For the equipment, you can either buy new ones or fairly used ones.
 It all depends on your budget.
-How much you have as capital.
+How much do you have as capital?
 And as for the ingredients you can buy them wholesale or buy them per day.

 4. Get a Spot/Shop for Business

 The next step in setting up shawarma business in Nigeria is to get a shop or space where you can be selling your shawarma.
 When it comes to this your location is very important.
 You should look out for areas people can easily buy your shawarma and not say it’s too expensive.
 You should also make that the location you are choosing is a place people thousands of people pass every day.

 It does not matter if this space will cost you a monthly payment of rent it will still be beneficial because you make far more when you finally start selling there.